 - The MSD hot spots for cleaners are the low back (46%), neck (33%), knees (24%), right shoulder (23%) and right wrist/hand (22%).

-Ergonomics hazards for drivers include sitting for long periods of time and whole-body vibration.
+Workers in the transportation industry such as drivers are also at a high risk of developing ergonomic health issues.
+Hazards for drivers include sitting for long periods of time and whole-body vibration.
 As such, they develop back injuries, hip pain, arthritis, and vibration disease.

 - According to the Centers for Disease Control and Prevention (CDC), in 2014, 23% of the sick work days of bus drivers are due to MSDs.